doeac/awesome-pipeline-as-code/README.md

 # Awesome Pipeline as Code

-A curated list of awesome codified cicd pipelines and reuseable templates
+A curated list of awesome codified cicd pipelines and reuseable templates to help the next person creating a pipeline a little bit more :)

 ## Github Action Workflows